-Article 32(3) shall only apply to such contract after the expiration or termination of the first renewal of such contract.
+Article 32(3) shall only apply to such contract after the expiration of the period referred to in Article 33(1) subparagraph 2.

 National provisions

 The Member States shall make such provision as is appropriate to ensure the effective application of this Regulation.